hkpeaks/peaks-consolidation/README.md

 Folder: https://github.com/hkpeaks/peaks-framework/tree/main/CompareProgrammingLanguage

-Before deciding to develop the Peaks DataFrame, I conducted a study to determine which programming language was most suitable for me.
-I compared CSharp, Golang, and Rust with Pandas, Peaks, and Polars using a benchmark located in the folder ‘CompareProgrammingLanguage’.
+Before deciding to develop the Peaks DataFrame, it is conducted a study to determine which programming language was most suitable for this project.
+The author had compared CSharp, Golang, and Rust with Pandas, Peaks, and Polars using a benchmark located in the folder ‘CompareProgrammingLanguage’.
 You can find a readme.pdf file inside the folder that shows a comparison of these languages with Pandas, Peaks, and Polars.
 This benchmark was prepared on April 20th, 2023 as I redid testing to cover Pandas, Peaks, and Polars.

 Testing Machine: Intel i9 8-Cores CPU, 32G RAM, 500GB NVMe SSD

-I wrote the data structure of my basic programming in a way that is similar to Parquet file format.
-I extensively used key-value pairs, for example, I used 1, 2, and 3 to represent unique values for each column.
-However, this extensive use of CPU and memory resources made me avoid using it again when I developed Peaks DataFrame.
+The data structure implemented for the basic programming in a way that is similar to Parquet file format.
+It is extensively used key-value pairs, for example, use 1, 2, and 3 to represent unique values for each column.
+However, this extensive use of CPU and memory resources made Peaks DataFrame avoid using it again.

 When it comes to data structures, bytearray is one of the most useful and memory-efficient.
 As for algorithms, parallel streaming for reading/writing files and querying is very powerful and can handle billions of rows even on a desktop PC with only 8 cores and 32GB RAM.